DeeMcShmee/Portfolio/my-website/docs/tutorial-basics/Intune/Android/Add a Android device.md

 ### On a factory-reset device

-    - NOw on the device that has been factory-reseted :
+    - Now on the device that has been factory-reseted :
         - Choose your language
         - Connect to a wireless network
         - Accept the Google terms